Texas Municipal Election Law Manual by attorney Rose Kanusky

-New fifth edition, supplemented annually
+Sixth edition, supplemented annually

-Hardcover three-ring binder; dimensions (in inches): 3" x 9" x 10"
+Sixth edition: Hardcover three-ring binder; dimensions (in inches): 11.5" x 10.5" x 2"

-Now Available in Two Formats
+Available in Two Formats

-This publication is available in both the classic hard copy version—with annual invoiced supplements, or in a new online annual subscription version.
+The sixth edition of this publication is available in both the classic hard copy version—with annual invoiced supplements, or in a new online annual subscription version.
 Purchase either or both!

 About the Texas Municipal Election Law Manual

-The Texas Municipal Election Law Manual provides city secretaries and all municipal officials with complete information on how to administer municipal elections in Texas.
+The Texas Municipal Election Law Manual provides city secretaries and all municipal officials with comprehensive information on how to administer municipal elections in Texas.
 The concise content of the text details every phase of the election process.
 This manual also includes the following essential information: legal references, regulations, agencies, and contact information of other resources needed to conduct an efficient, cost-effective municipal election.

 An accurate, time-saving resource, this book is needed by all novice and experienced Texas election officials.
 Designed primarily for Texas city secretaries and city clerks who perform the bulk of the administrative election duties, this manual encompasses the responsibilities and actions of mayors, city councils, election judges, clerks, and candidates.

-Hardcopy version: An annual supplement and three-ring binder format keeps your manual current without pocket parts.
-When you purchase the hardcopy version of the Texas Municipal Election Law Manual, you will receive automatic annual supplements with an invoice.
+Hard copy version: An annual supplement and three-ring binder format keeps your manual current without pocket parts.
+When you purchase the hard copy version of the Texas Municipal Election Law Manual, you will receive automatic annual supplements with an invoice.

 Annual online subscription version: Access to the latest content of the Texas Municipal Election Law Manual online.